MLS CUP WILD CARD, FIRST ROUND FIXTURES OFFICIALLY RELEASED

 On Sunday afternoon, the league finalised the schedule for the first parts of the 2025 MLS Cup playoffs, which are almost here.

 The single-knockout Wild Card matches between the eighth and ninth seeds in the Eastern and Western Conferences kick off the five-round postseason.
-Unlike any other league in the globe, the victors of those games go on to play in the 16-team bracket, which starts with the first round best-of-three series.
+Unlike any other league in the globe, the victors of those games go on to play in the 16-team bracket, which starts with the first-round best-of-three series.

-The clubs who advance advance to the Conference Semifinals, Conference Finals, and MLS Cup, which will be held on December 6 at the home of the team with the better record in the 2025 MLS regular season, after the best-of-three series.
+The clubs that advance advance to the Conference Semifinals, Conference Finals, and MLS Cup, which will be held on December 6 at the home of the team with the better record in the 2025 MLS regular season, after the best-of-three series.

 According to MLS, its teams, and the main broadcaster, MLS Season Pass on Apple TV, this is the schedule for the first round and Wild Card series.